Your Ultimate Wedding-Planning Timeline

 Either way, choose blooms that are in season.
 If specific flowers are a big part of your dreams, plan your wedding around when they're available.
 "You're not going to get peonies in September," notes Jeannie Savage, of Details, Details in Los Angeles, California, unless you're willing to pay to have the late-spring buds imported.

 It's helpful to bring your florist images of arrangements you love and lists of your favorite flowers and those that hold sentimental value to you (maybe you want to echo the ones your grandmother carried in her bouquet).
 If there are blooms you want that are hard to find or expensive, use them sparingly in arrangements, or save them for your bouquet.
 Also be open to other suggestions or ponder floral alternatives like succulents, potted topiaries and trees, fruits and berries, ferns, foliage, branches, or millinery details.
 These last longer than flowers and can be more affordable.

 6-9 Months: Hire the Officiant

-If you're getting married in your church, synagogue, mosque, or temple, you likely know the clergyperson who will be performing your service.
+If you're getting married in your church, synagogue, mosque, or temple, you likely know the clergyperson who'll be performing your service.
 When a ceremony combines religions and cultures, a unitarian minister is a good option.
 A judge or justice of the peace will serve if making it legal is what counts.
 And if you would like to be wed by a friend or relative, he or she can become ordained online (try themonastery.org).
-Whatever route you choose, call the city or county clerk's office where you'll be marrying to see if you need any extra documentation or a blood test.
+Whatever route you choose, call the city or county clerk's office where you'll be marrying to see if you need to complete any extra procedures.

 6-9 Months: Order Bridesmaid Dresses